astropy/astropy-APEs/APE2.rst

 If this APE is ratified, a few trivial steps will be required:

-* The currently under-develpment version that is currently called "v0.4" will be re-named "v1.0".
+* The currently under-development version that is currently called "v0.4" will be re-named "v1.0".
 This will require updating the milestone name on github and changing the version number in the ``CHANGES.rst`` file.
 * A decision will need to be made for when to "start the clock" for v1.0, as